FabriceGS/stonefall.io/README.md

 The repository for the stonefall.io game.

 ## Building
 To build, first [install cmake](https://cmake.org/install/) (either `sudo apt-get install cmake` or `brew install cmake`).
+Then, [install libsodium](https://download.libsodium.org/doc/installation/).
 Then, [download the poco source](https://pocoproject.org/download/index.html) and move the folder you've just downloaded, `poco-1.9.0` to `~/dev/dev_apps/`.
 Then, move into the poco folder and build poco by running
 ```
 mkdir cmake_build
 cd cmake_build